Announcing Speakers and Talks, Call for Volunteers, Ticket Update, Shirts on Sale¶

 - Aaron Collier – Seeing your docs through different eyes: Mapping doc users’ experiences

-- Kelly O’Brien, Sam Weingarten – Surprise!
+- Kelly O’Brien – Surprise!
 You’re a designer now.

 - Prerana Pradhan – Fostering Technical Writing in Developing Nations